Source Card #9: Crossing the Threshold Every Day

 Studio Card #1

-As you will see, this Studio Card collaborative template walks you through a simple 5 step process to shape your character ideas into a character ready for the Back of the Yards comic series.
+As you will see, this Studio Card digital template walks you through a simple 5 step process to shape your character ideas into a character ready for the Back of the Yards comic series.

 The general framework of this digital character template is: